Sydney Devine: Life and career

 Devine played guitar on Andy Stewart's hit "Donald Where's Your Troosers?", and while touring with Stewart in South Africa, Devine recorded his first two albums with RPM who then sold them to Emerald Gem thus beginning Sydney's recording career that would see him sell over 15 million albums worldwide.

 In the 1970s, he had his own show on STV, Devine Time.
 It featured star guests such as Peters and Lee and Lena Zavaroni.

 Devine worked with many major musicians including Roy Orbison, Box-Car Willie and Dolly Parton.

 In the 1970s, Sydney had his own weekly shows on Radio Clyde where he coined the catchphrase: "get the kettle on, Shirley".
 After leaving the station, he presented popular shows on West Sound Radio in Ayr.

+Devine was affectionately known as 'The Caruso of Cleland' and 'Steak and Kidney'.

 Personal life

 In 2003, Devine became a Member of the Order of the British Empire (MBE) for services to entertainment in Scotland.

-2019 saw Devine listed in the Guinness Book of Records for the longest retuning stage show to a theatre following 43 years at Glasgow's Pavilion Theatre.
+2019 saw Devine listed in the Guinness Book of Records for the longest running stage show in a theatre following 43 years at Glasgow's Pavilion Theatre.

 Devine was a Freemason and was a member of Masonic Lodge 571 Dramatic Glasgow.

 Other famous members of this lodge include Sir Harry Lauder, Izzy Bonn PM, Ben Gunn PM, Andy Stewart, Tom and Jack Alexander and Arthur J Jefferson (father of Stan Laurel).

 His grandson, Adam Devine, is a professional footballer.

 Death

 Devine died at University Hospital Ayr on 13 February 2021, at the age of 81.
+In 2026, a plaque commemorating his life was unveiled at Cleland Primary School.